Apple posts record $89.6B revenue, iPhones sales grow over 65%

-Cupertino (California), April 29 (IANS) Apple has posted a record revenue of $89.6 billion for its March quarter which is up 54 per cent (year-on-year), delivering strong double-digit growth in each of its product categories, especially iPhones.
+Cupertino (California): Apple has posted a record revenue of $89.6 billion for its March quarter which is up 54 per cent (year-on-year), delivering strong double-digit growth in each of its product categories, especially iPhones.

 Rising on iPhone 12 series, the smartphone category saw a massive 65.5 per cent growth from last year, and Mac and iPad sales also performed better.